syncfusion-content/javascript-docs/js/Schedule/Customization.md

             }
             $("#customWindow").ejDialog("open");
         }
-        else // Opens the custom appointment window when double clicked on the schedule cells.
+        else // Opens the custom appointment window when the schedule cells are double clicked.
             $("#customWindow").ejDialog("open");
     }
-    // Function called while clicking the submit button on the appointment window function save() {
+    // Function is called while clicking the submit button on the appointment window function save() {
         if ($("#subject").val().trim() == "") {
             $("#subject").addClass("error");